 Reorganization of the menus according to the EGI service catalogue.

-Subdiscipline views switch to VO-based view when no subdisciplines are present.
+Sub-discipline views switch to VO-based view when no sub-disciplines are present.

 Changed EGI country view to only include EGI federation countries, re-implemented view with all countries for WLCG.